In-Class Physical Activity Breaks - Good For Mind and Body

 - Host a series of short activity breaks in the cafeteria at lunchtime.
 Survey your peers to see what they think would be fun — a dance competition (get teachers involved!), a jump rope speed competition or other things.

 - After you’ve built some interest, survey your schoolmates again for ideas of activities they think could be done in the classroom.
-Hold demonstration events in the cafeteria with music and prizes for the most popular activity idea.
+Hold demonstration events in the cafeteria with music and offer prizes for the three most popular activity ideas.

 Build a team made up of students and PE teachers, your school wellness committee and others to brainstorm short, easy activities that can be done in class without equipment.
 Use your ideas to get people moving in a fun and creative way without taking up a lot of time.
-This set of ideas from NFL’s PLAY 60 Challenge can help.
+This set of ideas from the NFL can help.

 Make your case.
 Your first job is to get your principal and teachers to say yes!
-Present them with information about how a short burst of physical activity can help students get focused and ready to learn without disrupting the learning day.v vi
+Present them with information about how a short burst of physical activity can help students get focused and ready to learn without disrupting the learning day.vii viii ix

-Use the Tools and Resources below to create a short presentation that will help you make your case.
-Remember to emphasize that short bursts of physical activity can help students get up to half their recommended 60 minutes of physical activity — for example, if done in five-minute increments at the beginning or end of each hour in the school day, this adds up to 30 minutes over the course of the day (outside of PE class).
+Use the tools and resources below (especially the ideas in More on This Topic) to create a short presentation that will help you make your case.
+Work with some friends or Fuel Up to Play 60 teammates to create a video you can show to teacher, parents or community groups.
+Remember to emphasize that short bursts of physical activity can help students get up to half of their recommended 60 minutes of physical activity per day — for example, if done in five-minute increments at the beginning or end of each hour in the school day, this adds up to 30 minutes over the course of the day (not including PE class).

-v Do Short Physical Activity Breaks in Classrooms Work?
+vi Do Short Physical Activity Breaks in Classrooms Work?
 A Research Brief.
 Princeton, NJ: Active Living Research, a National Program of the Robert Wood Johnson Foundation; February 2013.
-Accessed March 2, 2017.
+Accessed February 18, 2018.

 Draft a few teachers to try out your plan by joining the NFL PLAY 60 Challenge — a program that inspires kids to get the recommended 60 minutes of physical activity each day in school and at home — and tell other teachers how it went.

 Build opportunities for student leadership.
-Get volunteers from your Fuel Up to Play 60 team to visit classrooms and lead in-class breaks and to work with students who may need assistance or confidence building.
+Get volunteers from your Fuel Up to Play 60 team to visit classrooms to lead in-class breaks and work with students who may need assistance or confidence building.
 Encourage them to be sure all students are included.
-Have teachers encourage different students to lead the breaks each day and to come up with ideas for routines they would like to try.
+Have teachers ask different students to lead the breaks each day and come up with ideas for routines they would like to try.

 Work with your school administration to set up times during the week when the whole school participates.
 Maybe you can start a Dance Walk routine for students to do as they walk to lunch, between classes or on their way out of school.
 Or work with your school's sports teams and cheerleaders to come up with some school-spirit dance competitions.
 Dance is a low-cost way to get people moving — and it’s fun!

 Think long term.
 It is important to get buy-in from the whole community to really ingrain this program in your school.
+Take your video on the road to get parents and community members involved as activity volunteers!
 Think about starting with lower grades first and adding a new grade level each week.
 Talk to the PE team about reinforcing the idea during PE classes and practicing some easy-to-do activities with students so they are used to doing them when they get back to the smaller space in the classroom.
+Here is an easy activity that can be used at the beginning of the year in particular, but helps students get some low-level activity while also getting to know one another better.
+(Note that the ball in this linked activity is available for purchase, but a playground ball and a Sharpie™ work just as well).

 Spread the Word

-Promote your progress with students and teachers by putting up signs that explain how it works and what’s happening as a result.
-Make morning announcements that highlight some classes that are making it happen.
-Get the word out on your school’s website or blog, in your school eNewsletter (or newsletter) and on social media!
-Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; IG and TW: @FUTP60) and using #FuelGreatness!
+Promote individual classroom successes with students and teachers by putting up signs that explain how the idea of classroom breaks works and what’s happening as a result.
+Make morning announcements that highlight some classes that are participating.
+Get the word out on your school’s website or blog, in your school newsletter and student newspaper, and on social media!
+Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; TW and IG: @FUTP60) and using #FuelGreatness!

 Promote the plan at home.
 Make sure parents know about this Play and encourage students to continue the idea at home.
 Take a quick break during homework or chores, or get the whole family moving for a few minutes each day before or after mealtime!